StackVista/stackstate-docs/configure/logging/enable-logging.md

 #### View health state configuration IDs

-The ID for an instance of a view health state configuration function can be found using the [StackState CLI](/setup/installation/cli-install.md).
+The ID for a view health state configuration can be found using the [StackState CLI](/setup/installation/cli-install.md).
+This is the ID for a view's instance of a view health state configuration function.

 - Run the two StackState CLI commands below:
     1. To return the IDs of all StackState views.